DealSeal logoDealSeal· NZ

 Send the share link

-Your counterparty receives a link with the secret in the URL fragment — never logged, never indexable.
-They review the document before any wallet prompts.
+The counterparty receives the escrow link with the secret in the URL fragment.
+They can load the document and review the amount before they connect a wallet.

 03Step